Covid-19

 Outreach service

-The outreach service is designed in to meet the needs of disabled children/ young people and their families through planned 1:1 sessions, where the provider facilitates leisure and play activities to help the child/young person expand their interests and explore, new social opportunities and build up positive experiences and skills.
+The outreach service is designed to meet the needs of disabled children/ young people and their families through planned 1:1 sessions, where the provider facilitates leisure and play activities to help the child/young person expand their interests and explore new social opportunities and build up positive experiences and skills.

 Families are allocated a trained designated short breaks worker who organises regular sessions in partnership with the family.
 The sessions can be home and community based depending on the needs of the child/young person and their family.
 Workers can also come along to family outings to provide support.